top of page

 I am the only child of a single mother who defied odds to give me life.
 Raising three children under the age of 16 myself, it is in the spirit of motherhood that I ran for public office.
 My commitment to a better life for them is a commitment to a better life for us all.

 I believe themes and stories drive communities.
-I come from a long line of Diné storytellers, out resilience is part of the story I share.
+I come from a long line of Diné storytellers, our resilience is part of the story I share.
 The perspectives of women and of people are all rare at virtually all levels of our government.
 I am happy to bring a fresh view to the table.